auth0/docs/articles/quickstart/webapp/express/interactive.md

 ## Install the Express OpenID Connect SDK {{{ data-action=code data-code="server.js#3:10" }}}

-Your application will need the <a href="https://github.com/auth0/express-openid-connect" target="_blank">`express-openid-connect`</a> package which is an Auth0-maintained OIDC-compliant SDK for Express.
+Your application will need the <a href="https://github.com/auth0/express-openid-connect" target="_blank" rel="noreferrer">`express-openid-connect`</a> package which is an Auth0-maintained OIDC-compliant SDK for Express.

 Install the Express OpenID Connect SDK by running the following commands in your terminal: